- What career fields do most of your graduate students enter?

 - Who should I contact for more information and/or if I want to visit the campus?

-The application deadline is April 1 of each year.
+The application deadline is April 1 for the Fall and Nov.
+15th for the Spring of each year.
 However, we accept applications until all of our slots are filled with qualified applicants.

-Yes, students wanting to apply for the Spring should contact the graduate coordinator before Nov.
+Yes, students wanting to apply for the Spring should contact the graduate coordinator by Nov.
+1st and apply by Nov.
 15th.

 Your application is processed on line.
 You will be directed to send your materials to.